Andrejkf/solution_advanced_lane_finding/report_template.md

 The values of threshold used where tunned by trial and error looking to reduce all possible points/pixels that might introduce noise in the predictions.

 All that said, I defined the following functions:
 * hls_wyMask(). (cell 27 jupyter notebook).
+Used to apply a color white-yellow mask in HLS_color_space while keeping threshold values from project 1.
-Used to apply a color white-yellow mask keeping threshold values
+* hsv_wyMask(): (cell 28 jupyter notebook).
+Used to apply a color white-yellow mask in HLS_color_space while keeping threshold values from project 1.

 I applied a combination of